Azure DevOps Integration

 Steps to publish artifact from working location to Azure Artifacts:

-• Create a zip of the lib folder.
+- Create a zip of the

-• Generate a PAT from Azure DevOps Portal following this.
+folder. - Generate a PAT from Azure DevOps Portal following this.
 If you already have a PAT, you can reuse it.

-• Open cmd terminal and execute the following commands :
+terminal and execute the following commands :

-shell SET AZDO_ARTIFACTTOOL_PAT=<Your Personal Access Token> <Your Location>\ArtifactTool\artifacttool.exe universal publish --service https://dev.azure.com/INGCDaaS/ --patvar AZDO_ARTIFACTTOOL_PAT --feed PXXXXX-incoming-feed-name --project IngOne --package-name lib --package-version <version> --path <Your Location>\lib.zip Repeat the process for the ide.jar
+<Your Location>\ArtifactTool\artifacttool.exe universal publish --service https://dev.azure.com/INGCDaaS/ --patvar AZDO_ARTIFACTTOOL_PAT --feed PXXXXX-incoming-feed-name --project IngOne --package-name lib --package-version <version> --path <Your Location>\lib.zip

 Azure DevOps Pipeline